xuanvi26/decision-maker/README.md

-# Decision Maker Project
+# Decision Maker

-* Survey generator built with EJS, Express, Node.js, jQuery and PostgreSQL.
+* Poll generator built with EJS, Express, Node.js, jQuery and PostgreSQL.
 * Clients can create polls, share their link to allow other users to rank the options and view the results.

 ## Final Product